ZHud-max/ENG220-Housing/README.md

 median house values in selected California counties.

-  This system will take into account the average median income, house ages, number of rooms/ bedrooms, occupancy, populaDon, locaDon, and the longitude/ laDtude.
+  This system will take into account the average median income, house ages, number of rooms/ bedrooms, occupancy, population, location, and the longitude/ latitude.
 The chosen dataset is suitable for the project as it has 20640 entries and it measures and includes the necessary data about the houses in the area.
 The main impact that this project should have is to increase awareness and discover soluDons using data.